google_counter

 About the department

-• Combined positron emission tomography with computed tomography (PET-CT)
+• Positron emission tomography with computed tomography (PET/CT)

-• Gastrointestinal scintigraphy to find the source of bleeding, detect Meckel's diverticulum
+• Gastrointestinal scintigraphy to search for a source of bleeding and detect Meckel's diverticulum

 • Myocardial perfusion scintigraphy